 In California, 2018 may be labeled as the “Year of the Benchmark”.
 In 2018, California implements its AB 802 statute, Los Angeles begins its Existing Building Energy and Water Efficiency Ordinance (EBEWE) (December 1st, 2017 for properties over 100,000 square feet to be more exact), and Berkeley implements its Building Energy Savings Ordinance (BESO) program.
-And, the City of San Francisco continues its Existing Commercial Building Energy Performance ordinance.
+And, the City of San Francisco continues its Existing Commercial Building Energy Performance ordinance (ECBO).

 The goal of most of these new programs is to improve energy efficiency (and water efficiency) in commercial buildings and multi-family housing.
 (AB 802 does not include water consumption while the San Francisco program addresses only commercial buildings and does not include water.)
 Reducing energy consumption via energy efficiency is far more cost effective than new, lower cost energy alternatives.
 In fact, the cheapest energy is the energy you don’t have to produce in the first place.